Why You Need a Will

-- you can’t specify who will get what assets or how much they should get.
-Instead, your assets will be distributed as determined under the new Wills, Estates and Succession Administration Act of British Columbia.
-This may produce beneficiaries whom you did not intend to benefit and/or amounts of gifts to those you would not otherwise desire;
+You can’t specify who will get what assets or how much they should get.
+Instead, your assets will be distributed as determined under the Wills, Estates and Succession Administration Act of British Columbia.
+This may produce beneficiaries whom you did not intend to benefit and/or amounts of gifts to those you would not otherwise desire.

-- it will likely cost you more in income taxes which could otherwise have been reduced or avoided.
-Your estate may lose out on tax deferred rollovers for appreciated assets and assets in registered plans (without designated beneficiaries) and opportunities by your Executor to make elections and RRSP contributions.
-Where you estate is more than $1.2 million USD in assets, your estate might also subject to unnecessary U.S. Estate Tax;
+It will likely cost you more in income taxes which could otherwise have been reduced or avoided.
+Your estate may lose out on tax deferred rollovers for appreciated assets and assets in registered plans (without designated beneficiaries).
+You may also miss opportunities by your Executor to make elections and RRSP contributions.
+Where your estate is more than $1.2 million USD in assets, your estate might also subject to unnecessary U.S. Estate Tax.

-- it will almost always be more expensive to administer your estate as your estate will have to pay for lawyers and other professionals for its administration;
+It will almost always be more expensive to administer your estate.
+Your estate will have to pay for lawyers and other professionals for its administration.

-- the Court will appoint an Administrator of your Estate who may not be the person you would have otherwise selected.
-Note that the authority of your Executor appointed in your Will is effective from the moment of your death, but a Court appointed representative has no authority until appointed; so from death till the date of appointment, no one has legal authority to deal with your estate;
+Without a will, the Court will appoint an Administrator of your Estate who may not be the person you would have otherwise selected.
+Note that the authority of your Executor appointed in your Will is effective from the moment of your death.
+However, a Court appointed representative has no authority until appointed.
+That means, from death till the date of appointment, no one has legal authority to deal with your estate.

-- your estate may not be accessible by loved ones due to the one year prohibition on transfer and it may be subject to a lengthy court procedure.
-It can take a lot of time confirming who will act as administrator, obtaining consents or renunciations from individuals who have priority in acting, and obtaining a surety bond if needed;
+Your estate may not be accessible by loved ones due to the one year prohibition on transferand it may be subject to a lengthy court procedure.
+Moreover, it can take a lot of time confirming who will act as administrator, obtaining consents or renunciations from individuals who have priority in acting, and obtaining a surety bond if needed.

-- any interest a minor child (under age 19) may have in your estate must be paid into Court to be held until that child reaches the age of majority.
-At that time, the child is given the full share – there is no flexibility for setting up Trusts or addressing special needs;
+There are special considerations for minor children and estates.
+Namely, any interest a minor child (under age 19) may have in your estate must be paid into Court to be held until that child reaches the age of majority.
+At that time, the child is given the full share – there is no flexibility for setting up Trusts or addressing special needs.

-- your estate may be forced to liquidate assets at times and at prices that are not in the best interest of the beneficiaries; and
+Your estate may be forced to liquidate assets at times and at prices that are not in the best interest of the beneficiaries.

 The Next Step